You are required to provide current contact info with your domain registration. But do you have to share it with the world?

 Thanks to proxy registration and domain privacy, you can trust your contact info to a service who’ll keep them private.
 In the event someone has a bona-fide need to contact you, they’ll go through the proxy whose information is listed in your record.

-Even if someone has an actual product or service to sell, cold-calling contacts found in the WhoIs database is pretty much the internet equivalent of door-to-door sales.
+Even if someone has an actual product or service to sell, cold-calling contacts found via domain registration search is pretty much the internet equivalent of door-to-door sales.
 Before private registration was available we got those e-mails and calls all…the…TIME.

 Now?
 Never.

 For years we’ve bought domain names only from registrars that offer private registration.
-Since moving to private registration, we have never been contacted by someone who found our info using a WhoIs directory search.
+Since moving to private registration, we have never been contacted by someone who found our info using a domain registration info search.

 Should you buy domain privacy?